-Greek mythology is a bureaucracy: Ares the god of war, Athena the goddess of wisdom, Aphrodite the goddess of love.
-The Greek gods have very specific job titles and union or godly rules that make it so that each god only does work within their job description, whether: it is love, war, wisdom, ect.
+Greek mythology is very bureaucratic: Ares the god of war, Athena the goddess of wisdom, Aphrodite the goddess of love.
+Greek mythology’s bureaucratic structure makes it hard to get divine help.
+Every god has a specific job title and they only do work within their job title, whether it is love, war, wisdom, ect.

-Example: You ask a Greek god for help and he tells you that it is not his department.
-Then he transfers you to another god, the new god refers you to a different god, and that god recommends you talk to the first god you talked to.
+Or if you ask a Greek god for help: you can get lost in a loop, where that god tells you that “it is not his department”.
+He then would transfer you to another god, the new god refers you to a different god, and that god recommends you talk to the first god you talked to.

-That’s why I like Christianity, no matter what your problem is, you always go to the same person; not to mention all the convenient locations located across the world.
+That’s why I like Christianity, convenience.
+No matter what your problem is, you always go to the same person for help and praise; not to mention all the accessible locations across the world.

 It’s tough running a nation when you worship a lot of gods.
 Greek Mythology has about thirty major gods.
-If your nation practices Greek Mythology, you are looking at thirty days off a year minimal, just for religious holidays.
+If your nation follows Greek Mythology, you are looking at thirty days off a year for religious holidays minimum.

 Historians believed that the Roman Emperor Constantine converted to Christianity in 337 AD to cut down the Roman religious holidays from thirty to two.